vargadan/sprg-v-bank/docs/Exercise5_Validation.md

 Validating the username should happen as early as possible, before any validation takes place.
 ``VBankAuthenticationProvider.loadUserByUsername(String uname)`` is the first method in our control which receives the username upon authentication.
 Please call __Validator.validateUserName__ at the very beginning of this method.

+You may now try entering invalid input on the login screen.